87Vivi/Collaborating/README.md

 # Viviana Castaldo #
 ---
-## A short biography: ##
+### A short biography: ###
-I am Viviana, I come from Italy, studied there Tourism.
-After my degree I moved to Frankfurt, in 2014, and worked there for about one year at the Airport.
-Then in 2015 I moved to Berlin, where I worked since last year in the Body Worlds Museum.
+ I am Viviana, I come from Italy, studied there *Tourism*.
+After my degree I moved to Frankfurt, in 2014, and worked there for about one year at the **Airport**.
+Then in 2015 I moved to Berlin, where I worked since last year in the ***Body Worlds Museum***.

 I have a three years old son, a cute little boy, named Maxim.
 We have a lot of fun together, mostly outside exploring ever new Parks and Playgrounds.

 My hobbies are playing Ukulele, I started about six months ago and it is a lot of fun; jogging and I love travel.

 Another of my hobbies is cooking, I do it almost everyday.
 I like to experiment new recipes and also to coke with other people. following one of my favorite.

 ---